mufpga/MicroFPGA-compatibility/README.md

 ## Content

 This repository contains the source related to discontinued boards and versions.
-It is updated to maintain back-compatibility for laboratory using the old boards.
+It is updated to maintain back-compatibility for labs using the old boards.

 - v1 is the original Mojo code.
 - v3 is updated following changes in the main [MicroFPGA repository](https://github.com/mufpga/MicroFPGA).